anthill/6element/user_research/Trashes/trash_recyclingCenter.md

 (It is not the same organization/distribution in the entire country [LV's I])

 Ustom carries on **recycling centers and trashes' collection** [Delphine's Interview]:
-* In order to sort their trashes, it has been 2 years that Ustom make **people pay for household waste** depending on their weight.
+* In order to sort their trashes, it has been 2 years that Ustom makes **people pay for household waste** depending on their weight.
 People have thrown out less recycling trashes inside non-recycling bins since that decision.
-* There are **12,000 tones of household** trashes in 2014 against **14,000 tones of recycling** trashes whearas household used to be superior before the motivational taxe
+* There are **12,000 tones of household** trashes in 2014 against **14,000 tones of recycling** trashes whearas household used to be superior before the motivational tax

 The **rush hour** of Ustom's RC are at 10 am and 3 pm [D's I]

 **Time spend in RC** [D's I]:
  * Users spend around **5-6 min inside** the RC
  * During rush hours, people are **waiting aroud 15 minutes** at the entry
-  * *Personal consideration : Perfect to place an ad about 6element* :+1:
+  * *Personal consideration : Perfect to place an ad about 6element*

 In summer, bin are usually full and **people must come back at home with trashes** : *"It would be great to have the information in live"* [d's I]

-Bins are under-sized (*sous-dimensionnées?*)
+Bins are undersized

 Summer increases the number of each trashes, not only green ones